Last updated December 14, 2020

+It's back!
 In late 2017, Steve Jackson recovered the rights to the eight TFT releases that he'd written, including In The Labyrinth and both versions of Melee and Wizard.
 A very successful Kickstarter project in mid-2018 put the huge new "Legacy Edition" in stores in 2019.
 A number of support products have already been released, and more are on the way.
 See thefantasytrip.game for more information.

 No, that's the other Steve Jackson.
 An English writer named Steve Jackson, along with his partner Ian Livingstone, founded Games Workshop and created the Fighting Fantasy series.
 These days, the English Steve Jackson, having sold his interest in Games Workshop, is continuing to work on various projects (you may have seen his Battlecards – it was a trading card game released before Magic: The Gathering).
 The American Steve Jackson, who founded SJ Games, is another person entirely.

 The Illuminati BBS dates back to April 1, 1986.
 In its original incarnation, it was a one-line system, running T-Net on an Apple ][+.
 Over the years, it grew, and so did the Illuminati community.
 The board quickly became vital to company operations.
 Not to put too fine a point on it, we knew that this was the way the future would look.

 On March 1, 1990, the Secret Service raided the offices of SJ Games, taking – among other things – the BBS system.
 See below for more of that story.
 The Illuminati BBS was back up within a month, running on two lines instead of one.